 Young Explorers...
 Look up at the ceiling - can you find the figure with the winged hat?
 Ask a guide if you need help!
 The figure is Mercury, the messenger of the Gods.
-Mercury can be found many times in the house - in paintings and sculpture.
-Let him be your guide and see how many you can find today.
+You will see a sculpture of Mercury on the Great Stairs.